microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ![](../_static/images/howto_guides/workflows/metaT/image5.png)

-The Browser/Download Output section provides all output files available to download.
+The Download Output section provides all output files available to download.
 The output contigs can be found in the assembly folder and the tsv file of all detected features sorted by RPKM is available under the metat_output folder.